 You are required to legally comply with the following legislation.
 Your insurance company will want to know you comply as well.

-• The Provision and Use of Work Equipment Regulations Act
+- The Provision and Use of Work Equipment Regulations Act – requires equipment to be suitable, maintained, and inspected.

-• The Management of Health and Safety at Work Regulations
+- The Management of Health and Safety at Work Regulations – requires risk assessments and control measures.

 None of these articles specifically state that you must test your electrical equipment on a regular basis.